Move to recall me will fail, says Melaye - Nigeria Today

 Move to recall me will fail, says Melaye

+In his reaction, the Chief Press Secretary to the governor, Petra Akinti-Onyegbule, described Melaye’s allegation as unfounded.

+The governor and the senator have been at loggerheads in recent times.

-The post Move to recall me will fail, says Melaye appeared first on Premium Times Nigeria.
+The post Move to recall me will fail, says Melaye appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share